Our mission statement:

 and to serve as a beacon for justice and love."

-A welcoming congregation, a safe place for everyone
+A safe place for everyone, for all families.

 When your children ask about religion, what do you tell them?

-We provide a safe, emotionally supportive environment where children, youth and adults alike can participate in the lifelong process of spiritual discovery.
-In keeping with Unitarian-Universalist principles we encourage:
+We provide a safe, emotionally supportive environment where children, youth, and adults alike can participate in the lifelong process of spiritual discovery.
+In keeping with the Unitarian Universalist principles we encourage:

 Sunday mornings, we gather as a community to celebrate and serve

 Here you will find a place to "nurture the spirit and help heal the world."
 Here you will find a place that challenges and supports you to live your values and religious beliefs out in the community and in the larger world.
 Here you will find a place that grows your mind, your spirit, and your heart.

 “No matter what our definition of worship might be, we have an embodied experience of being in worship together, and that is what is most important.” (uua.org)

 More than talk: We aim to turn our values into actions.